-San Diego, April 2, 2015 - The Wendell Chino Humanitarian Awards Banquet is the National Indian Gaming Association's (NIGA) most prestigious event honoring the legacy of longtime President Wendell Chino of the Mescalero Apache Nation, who spent his life protecting tribal sovereignty and advancing Indian self-governance.
+San Diego, CA - The Wendell Chino Humanitarian Awards Banquet is the National Indian Gaming Association's (NIGA) most prestigious event honoring the legacy of longtime President Wendell Chino of the Mescalero Apache Nation, who spent his life protecting tribal sovereignty and advancing Indian self-governance.
 Those who joined us last night as we honored this year's recipient, W. "Ron" Allen, were in for a spectacular evening.

 Master of Ceremonies, Gary Davis, President and CEO of the National Center for American Indian Enterprise Development (NCAIED) kept the show going with his lively spirit while NIGA Chairman Stevens gave a warm welcome.